buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialHygroscopic.md

+# Pset_MaterialHygroscopic

 A set of hygroscopic properties of materials.
 <!-- end of short definition -->